calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Your colleagues do not need to be your friends
     * You can respect them as professionals effectively and interact with them but still not _like_ them
     * How much _you like them_ is not an indicator of their professional worth
+    * Don't expect them to be _you're mates_
+* Your students do not need to be your friends
+    * They don't have to like you.
+They HAVE to respect you.
+    * "Why do you want a bunch of 13 year-old friends?"

 Personal Attitude